caleorourke/skim/CONTRIBUTING.md

 Create a pull request by following the instructions below.

-1. Fork Ferris from GitHub: `http://github.com/caleorourke/ferris/fork`
+1. Fork Skim from GitHub: `http://github.com/caleorourke/skim/fork`
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am "add some sweet features"`
 4. Push to the branch: `git push origin my-new-feature`